Entomy/LibLangly/Documentation/articles/patterns-advanced.md

 ### RegexAdapter

-Regex, with some concessions, can be made to work with Patterns, essentially deferring that part of the pattern to the Regex engine, but still otherwise working with this system.
+Regex, with some concessions, can be made to work with Patterns, essentially deferring that part of the pattern to Microsoft's Regex engine, but still otherwise working with this system.

 ~~~~csharp
 Pattern regexPattern = new Regex("^hello").AsPattern();